psadmin-io/talk.ib-i-hardly-knew-ye/slides/overview.md

 * The “web” part of IB
 * Gateway Manager is the black box that does all the processing
 * Everything else is modular
+* You can create your own connectors, if you want
+  * PeopleSoft and HTTP are mainly used

 ---
 class: center, middle